-- 115. As discussed in my previous evidence, the management of potential effects associated with building design can be appropriately managed via the controlled activity status within approved building platforms.
-However, I support the provision of a RD activity status for residential flats up to 150m outside an approved building platform. - 116.
-I also provided evidence supporting the relief of numerous submitters seeking the permitted number of residential units per site to increase from one to two.
-In my view: - a.
+- 115. As discussed in my previous evidence, I agree that the management of potential effects associated with building design can be appropriately managed via the controlled activity status within approved building platforms.
+However, I do support the provision of a permitted status if sufficient permitted design standards are employed, and I also support the RD activity status for residential flats up to 150m outside an approved building platform. - 116.
+I previously also provided evidence supporting the relief of numerous submitters seeking the permitted number of residential units per site to increase from one to two.
+In my view I maintain: - a.
 The s32 analysis undertaken in relation to these rules do not satisfactorily identify the costs or benefits of, and overall justification for, limiting density to one residential unit per building platform. - b.
 The provision for more than one residential unit per site will be a more efficient and effective use of resources. - c.
 The provision for a second dwelling unit per site encourages families to live close together, which I consider to be a very important socioeconomic benefit that allows people to provide for their wellbeing. - 117.
-In my view it is important that ancillary residential accommodation and activities be provided for on rural lifestyle blocks.
-Specifically: - In my experience it is a traditional common practice in New Zealand for homeowners to provide "granny flats" on their property to accommodate family members and guests;
+In my view, it is important that ancillary residential accommodation and activities be provided for on rural lifestyle blocks.
+Specifically because: